Homicide: Murder and Manslaughter

 Only photographs which are necessary for the presentation of the case should be compiled by the police into an album.
 Prosecutors should take special care when instructing the investigating officer to avoid distress for the jury and for the relatives.

-The police will provide the Home Office with details of the indictment in all cases where the defendant has been convicted.
-The police also have responsibility for providing any relevant information to the Prison and Probation Services, not the CPS.
+The police have responsibility for providing relevant information to the Home Office, Prison and Probation Services, not the CPS.

-Subject to three exceptions (see Voluntary Manslaughter below) the crime of murder is committed, where a person:
+Subject to three exceptions (see Partial Defences to Murder below) the crime of murder is committed, where a person:

 - Of sound mind and discretion (i.e. sane);